-As junior developers much of our work centers around thinking of ways to make a function work or a unit test to pass.
+As a junior developer, much of your work centers around thinking of ways to make a function work or a unit test to pass.
 You start off by working on a small part of the codebase.
 This is important but at some point you’ll need to make the mental shift away from just making things work.

 Unfortunately, most developers stay stuck in the middle of the career ladder because they fail to develop big picture thinking.

 Go from writing code to architecting solutions and patterns.

 There’s nothing wrong with focusing on the details of a function or feature.
 Things have to work obviously.
 The hidden cost of solely “making things work” are:

 - overly-complex logic

 - refactors that cost time and money when new business requirements pop up

 Developers who make things work will almost always have a job.
 Those who create the solutions that can be leveraged will be the ones that get promoted.

 So what is “big picture thinking”?
 It’s more than a buzzword.
 Here are 3 mental shifts you need to make in order to increase your influence and technical depth.